Everyday Carry On Kits for Air Travel

 Checked Bag #1 – Firearms Case

-If you’re checking luggage because you want to bring your EDC gear with you, it may because you’re bringing firearms.
+If you’re checking luggage because you want to bring your EDC gear with you, it may be because you’re bringing firearms.
 If so, the first piece of luggage you should pack should be your hard-sided firearms case.

 When transporting firearms, the case needs to be hard-sided and lockable.
 Many are compact enough to hold two pistols, several magazines each, and a couple of boxes of ammo.
 Checking more than one firearm may be overkill.
 However, as mentioned earlier, if you’re already checking bags, you might as well go all in.